Measure the stair and purchase the stair railing

 Test the fit of the rail joint.
 Adjust the cutting angle and recut both pieces until the joint is tight.
 Then cut a 45-degree miter on the other end of the short piece, allowing enough length to reach the next stud.

-The next step is to cut the rail and glue on the short horizontal section at the top.
+The next step is to cut the stair railing and glue on the short horizontal section at the top.
 Since the rail runs parallel to the stairs, you can use the stair noses as a guide for cutting the rail to the right length and figuring the top angle (Photos 3 – 5).

-Start by cutting a 45-degree angle on one end of the rail.
+Start by cutting a 45-degree angle on one end of the stair railing.
 This cut is for the short return to the wall.
 Rest the cut end on the floor and mark the top (Photo 3).
 Cut 16-degree angles on the rail and short horizontal sections.
 This is an approximate angle.
 You’ll test the fit.
 Trim the cuts until you get a tight fit (Photos 4 and 5).
 Don’t worry if you lose a little length on the rail.
 It’ll just reduce the distance the rail extends at the bottom, which isn’t critical.
-When you’re satisfied with the fit, cut the short horizontal rail section to length with a 45-degree miter on the end.
-Make it long enough to extend a few inches past the next stud so you can add a handrail bracket under it.
+When you’re satisfied with the fit, cut the short horizontal stair railing section to length with a 45-degree miter on the end.
+Make it long enough to extend a few inches past the next stud so you can add a wall mounted handrail bracket under it.

 Glue the joint with epoxy